hrivu21/ContactList/README.md

-This is beginner level project, primarily aimed at learning backend web development.
+This is a beginner level project, primarily aimed at learning backend web development.

 The project uses the Flask framework for the backend.